scipy-conference/scipy_proceedings/papers/mark_wiebe/blaze.rst

 Analysis libraries like NumPy and Pandas demonstrate the value of interactive array and table objects.
-Projects such as these connect a broad base of users to efficient low-level code through a high-level interface.
+Projects such as these connect a broad base of users to efficient low-level operations through a high-level interface.
 This approach has given rise to large and productive software ecosystems within numeric Python (e.g. SciPy, Scikits, etc.) However, both NumPy and Pandas are largely restricted to an in-memory computational model, limiting problem sizes to a certain scale.

 Concurrently developed data analytic ecosystems in other languages like R and Julia provide similar styles of functionality with different application foci.